MoyinOmonije/Quizzy/README.md

 The app has a timer (progress bar) that visually depicts the amount of time left before the next question is automatically chosen.

+For scoring: 5pts are awarded for every correct answer, and 0 are awarded for wrong answers.

 Unfortunately due to time and some other commitments during the work week, I was not able to implement exactly all of the desired functionality (Avatar and Accesory Select and scores influenced by remaining time.).

 However I do know how I would have gone about solving each problem, had there been more time.